kmastoyan/ConsoleChessCpp/README.md

 1)Code includes moves of all pieces and the fields under the attack

-2)The number of possible steps of the queen for all the fields that are not under attack
+2)The number of possible steps of the queen for all the fields that are not under attack(for 1 next step)